Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Evaluation under Stronger Attacks, Larger Datasets, and Additional Ablations

+Here we additionally evaluate a stronger \emph{multi-label} PGD attack on MS-COCO.
+Specifically, instead of attacking a single label at a time, we jointly maximize \texttt{BCEWithLogitsLoss} over all target labels, resulting in a \emph{joint multi-objective} adversarial perturbation that simultaneously degrades multiple semantic predictions.
+As reported in Table~\ref{tab:multilabelPGD}, UCAT remains competitive and achieves the best (or tied-best) clean--robust trade-off in $H(\mathrm{F1@3})$ under moderate-to-large perturbation budgets (e.g., $\epsilon\in{2/255,4/255}$), suggesting that distributional (Dirichlet) alignment better preserves a stable multi-label neighborhood under stronger joint adversarial perturbations.

-\subsection{Training under stronger adversarial attacks}
+\subsection{{Training under stronger adversarial attacks}}

-TeCoA~\citep{mao2022understanding} and FARE~\citep{schlarmann2024robust} represent two widely used adversarial fine-tuning configurations on TinyImageNet, with FARE adopting a substantially stronger perturbation budget.
+{TeCoA~\citep{mao2022understanding} and FARE~\citep{schlarmann2024robust} represent two widely used adversarial fine-tuning configurations on TinyImageNet, with FARE adopting a substantially stronger perturbation budget.
 To ensure a fair and comprehensive comparison, we evaluate UCAT under this stronger training regime as well.
-Specifically, we follow the FARE configuration and train models using 10-step PGD with $\epsilon=2/255$.
+Specifically, we follow the FARE configuration and train models using 10-step PGD with $\epsilon=2/255$.}

-We first report zero-shot robustness under AutoAttack in Table~\ref{tab:tinyimagenet-eps2}, which measures performance against substantially stronger perturbations than those used in Table~\ref{tab:tinyimagenet-eps1}.
-To further assess generalization across attack types, we additionally evaluate CAA~\citep{mao2021composite} and A$^3$~\citep{liu2022practical}, two strong adaptive attacks (Table~\ref{tab:re-aa}).
-Together, these evaluations examine UCAT’s robustness under both stronger training perturbations and a wider range of test-time threat models.
+{We first report zero-shot robustness under {three standard white-box attacks (\emph{i.e.}, PGD, CW, and AutoAttack)} in Table~\ref{tab:tinyimagenet-eps2}, which measures performance against substantially stronger perturbations than those used in Table~\ref{tab:tinyimagenet-eps1}.
+To further assess generalization across attack types, we additionally evaluate CAA~\citep{mao2021composite} and A$^3$~\citep{liu2022practical}, two strong adaptive attacks.
+Together, these evaluations examine UCAT’s robustness under both stronger training perturbations and a wider range of test-time threat models.}